 Inquired of management whether the Council had any misappropriations of public funds or assets and there was none.
 The entity does not have posted on its premises, the notice required by R.S.
-24:523.1, but will have it up next fiscal year.
+24:523.1, but will do so before the end of the next fiscal year.